FRC4946/4946Wiki/content/Team History/2014 Aerial Assist.md

 All match data from [The Blue Alliance](https://www.thebluealliance.com/)
 ## Greater Toronto West Regional

  The team competed at the Greater Toronto West Regional (GTR West) competition.
 Through 12 qualification matches, the team went 7-5, seeding 6th.
 The team captained alliance 4, and was eliminated in the quarterfinals.
-The team won the winning the [[Highest Rookie Seed Award]], the [[Innovation in Control Award]] , as well as the [[Rookie Inspiration Award]].
+The team won the winning the [[Highest Rookie Seed Award]], the [[Innovation in Control Award]] , as well as the [[Rising All-Star Award]].
 ![](https://www.youtube.com/watch?v=5GQoxA2wPC4&ab_channel=TreborKnight)
 ## North Bay Regional